AlpacaTravel/fexp-js/README.md

 ## Embedding in MongoDB

-MongoDB offers support for providing a string containing a JavaScript expression in the \$where clause.
+MongoDB offers support for providing fexp-js JavaScript expression in the \$where clause via to the V8 Runtime scripting engine.

 #### Template for String expression